-The 2017 Textile Sustainability Conference will be held at The William F. Bolger Center in Potomac, Maryland.
-The William F. Bolger Center provides an ideal setting for both business and leisure travelers visiting our Nation’s Capital.
-Guests enjoy a stunning 83-acre property, complete with 43 acres of award-winning gardens, nature trails, sports courts, and more – all just 15 minutes outside of Washington, DC.
-All 3 major international airports are within 20-35 miles from the Bolger Center:
+The 2017 Textile Sustainability Conference will be held at The William F. Bolger Center in Potomac, Maryland, located 15 minutes outside of Washington, D.C.
+The William F. Bolger Center provides an ideal setting for both business and leisure travelers visiting the U.S. Capital.
+Guests enjoy a stunning 83-acre property, complete with 43 acres of award-winning gardens, nature trails, sports courts, and more.
+All 3 major international airports are within 14-30 miles from the Bolger Center:

 - Ronald Reagan Washington National Airport (DCA)

 - Washington Dulles International Airport (IAD)